-But please do note that, the exchange natively supports only bitcoin deposits.
-The Changelly widget is a separate third-party service that is embedded in the Margex dashboard for user convenience – the actual process of buying crypto with fiat is done outside of Margex platform.
+But please do note that the exchange natively supports only bitcoin deposits.
+The Changelly widget is a separate third-party service that is embedded in the Margex dashboard for user convenience – the actual process of buying crypto with fiat is done outside of the Margex platform.

 Another rule worth highlighting is the withdrawal process.
 It is done once per day at 13:00 UTC.